MA in Marital and Family Therapy

 CSPP offers two COAMFTE–accredited marriage and family therapy graduate programs: a master’s degree program, offered on-campus and online, and a PsyD degree program, offered online and at California campuses such as San Diego, Irvine, Los Angeles and Sacramento.

-Alliant International University’s Marriage and Family Therapy (MFT) graduate programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-Of the more than 80 license-eligible MFT programs in California, Alliant is one of only a select few universities to hold the elite COAMFTE accreditation for our degree programs.
+CSPP MFT graduate programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Of the more than 80 license-eligible MFT programs offered in Marriage and Family Therapy Schools in California, Alliant is one of only a few universities to hold the elite COAMFTE accreditation for our graduate degree programs.

 - Employment opportunities through the VA: All marriage and family therapists hired by the Department of Veterans Affairs must hold a COAMFTE-accredited degree.

 - Loan reimbursement through the National Health Services Corps (NHSC): In exchange for two years of work in an underserved area, NHSC offers up to $50,000 in federal loan payments for marriage and family therapists with a COAMFTE-accredited degree.

 - Increased licensed portability: Educational requirements and licensure requirements for marriage and family therapists differs from state-to-state; holding a graduate study degree from a COAMFTE-accredited program makes it easier to obtain MFT licensure in a new state.